xiix0/scam/README.md

-You need more time; and you probably always will.
+You will give someone a piece of your mind, which you can ill afford.